Our 2019 trip to Budapest was a return from an enjoyable stay two years ago Travel Journal - Budapest. This year was no dissapointment.

 Vecsey utca 3

-We had many a good meal at Da Mario.
+We returned to Da Mario's and enjoyed our meal.
 It was located around the block from our apartment.

 Central Cafe & Restaurant 1887